 Contributor disclosures are reviewed for conflicts of interest by the editorial group.
 When found, these are addressed by vetting through a multi-level review process, and through requirements for references to be provided to support the content.
 Appropriately referenced content is required of all authors and must conform to UpToDate standards of evidence.

 The initial assessment and management of the patient with moderate and severe thermal burns will be reviewed here.
 Details of burn classification, burn management in children, treatment of minor burns, and other issues related to burn management are discussed separately.
-(See "Classification of burns" and "Emergency care of moderate and severe thermal burns in children" and "Overview and management strategies for the combined burn trauma patient" and "Overview of the management of the severely burned patient" and "Burn pain: Principles of pharmacologic and nonpharmacologic management" and "Treatment of minor thermal burns" and "Inhalation injury from heat, smoke, or chemical irritants".)
+(See "Classification of burn injury" and "Emergency care of moderate and severe thermal burns in children" and "Overview and management strategies for the combined burn trauma patient" and "Overview of the management of the severely burned patient" and "Management of burn wound pain and itching" and "Treatment of minor thermal burns" and "Inhalation injury from heat, smoke, or chemical irritants".)

 INITIAL ASSESSMENT AND TREATMENT